25th-floor/zf2-exception-mailer-module/README.md

 );
 ```

+### Ignore Exceptions

+It's also possible to ignore certain Exceptions.
+Just let them implement the IgnoreExceptionInterface and they will be
+ignored.

 ### HTML Emails

 For HTML Emails set useTemplate to true and use the template parameter for your template configuration.